brassgecko/GeckoShopLTD/info.md

 their traits and gear, send resources to help build, send raiders to try to burn everything..

 Some useful shortcuts if you have purchased a colonist, to save time and avoid me becoming confused:
-- To directly equip armor or clothing: $wear itemName
+- `$wear itemName` to instantly wear armor or clothing
-- To directly equip a weapon: $equip itemName
+- `$equip itemName` to instantly equip a weapon
-- To directly use food (might not work) or other consumables: $use itemName
+- `$use itemName` to instantly use food (might not fill hunger) or other consumables
-- To put something in your colonist inventory: $backpack itemName
+- `$backpack itemName` to put things in your colonist inventory
-- To buy a body mod and queue the operation: $surgery itemName
+- `$surgery itemName` to buy a body mod and queue the operation

 ## What Are Coins?